-On its ambitious path to becoming a European top-level university and internationally recognised seat of research and learning for young scholars, the University of Leipzig draws on an extensive range of subject areas.
-Crossing boundaries of traditional academic disciplines, international collaboration, networking with non-university research institutes as well as business are not just traditions of the University of Leipzig but are also the basis of its academic excellence.
+Under the motto “The Leipzig Way”, the university focuses on further developing its research profile areas and on advancing the formation of interdisciplinary collaborative research initiatives.
+To this end, Leipzig University draws on an extensive range of subject areas.
+Crossing boundaries between traditional academic disciplines, international collaboration, and networking with non-university research institutes as well as businesses are not just traditions of Leipzig University but are also the basis of its academic excellence.

-The Leibniz Institute for the History and Culture of Eastern Europe at the University of Leipzig is a research institute commited to international cooperation and multidisciplinary approaches.
-The GWZO focuses on the comparative research into the history and culture of territories between the Baltic, the Black, and the Adriatic seas from the Early Middle Ages up to the present day.
+The Leibniz Institute for the History and Culture of Eastern Europe (GWZO) at Leipzig University is a research institute committed to international cooperation and multidisciplinary approaches.
+The GWZO focuses on comparative research into the history and culture of territories between the Baltic, the Black, and the Adriatic seas from the Early Middle Ages up to the present day.
 At present, approximately 50 fellows from Germany and abroad take part in several research projects.
 The GWZO closely cooperates with a considerable number of scholarly institutes both from East Central and Western Europe as well as other parts of the world.